Incredibly Biased and Probably Daft

 - You can destroy the AI’s first card only by playing a combo in slot 1.
 In this case, play the combo, but also prepare yourself for a more aggressive card from the AI by playing a combo with Crazed or Punch if you can.

-If you cannot destroy the AI’s first card on turn two, you’ll be faced with these possibilities:
+If you cannot destroy the AI’s first card on turn two, you’ll be faced with four possibilities: